Skip to product information

 • Distinctly African facial structure consistent with Nile Valley populations

-These original sources from her actual time period tell a very different story than the European-featured bust that has dominated popular imagination.
+These original sources from her time period — found in tombs of Parennefer and Ramose, countless stelae from Amarna, and relief fragments in museums worldwide — tell a very different story than the European-featured bust that has dominated popular imagination.

-In 2012, DNA Tribes Digest published genetic analysis of King Tutankhamun's family, including his likely stepmother or mother-in-law Nefertiti.
-The findings showed:
+DNA Tribes Digest (2012) published genetic analysis of King Tutankhamun's family:

-• 82% of Nefertiti's genetic markers match current populations in Sub-Saharan Africa
+• 82% of Nefertiti's genetic markers match current Sub-Saharan African populations

-• 96% of King Tut's genetic markers match populations in Southern Africa, African Great Lakes, and Tropical West Africa
+• 96% of King Tut's markers match Southern Africa, African Great Lakes, and Tropical West Africa

 • The royal family had high melanin levels consistent with Black people

-This genetic evidence confirms what the ancient reliefs show: Nefertiti was a Black African woman, not the European-featured figure popularized by the Berlin bust.
+This confirms what ancient reliefs show: Nefertiti was a Black African woman.

-Nefertiti, whose name means "the beautiful one has come," wielded unprecedented political power and appears in royal contexts with a frequency unmatched by any other Egyptian queen.
-She:
+Nefertiti, whose name means "the beautiful one has come," wielded power unmatched by any other Egyptian queen:

-• Participated in religious ceremonies normally reserved for pharaohs
+• Participated in ceremonies normally reserved for pharaohs

-• Made offerings to the gods in priestly roles
+• Made offerings to gods in priestly roles

-• Appeared the same size as Akhenaten in official art, signaling equal status
+• Appeared same size as Akhenaten in art, signaling equal status

-• May have ruled as co-regent or even sole pharaoh after Akhenaten's death
+• May have ruled as co-regent or sole pharaoh after Akhenaten's death

 • Conducted diplomatic relations with foreign powers